VirtoCommerce-archieve/vc-azure-api-app/README.md

 In order to create Hmac key go to VirtoCommerce admin -> Configuration -> Security.

 Create a new user.
+Read more on creating new user in documentation [VirtoCommerce documentation](http://docs.virtocommerce.com/x/wAHr "here").

 Create Hmac API key for the user.
 Give the user permissions to manage Catalogs and orders.
 For more information read [VirtoCommerce documentation](http://docs.virtocommerce.com/x/jwDr)

 Copy & paste the App Id and Api Key values from the just create user Hmac api key to the Azure deployment setup appropriate fields.